-For all the hype surrounding advanced analytics, machine learning and other data innovations, a remarkable number of organizations are still using spreadsheets for analysis and arguing about data quality.
+For all the hype surrounding advanced analytics, machine learning and other data innovations, a remarkable number of organizations still use spreadsheets for analysis and argue about data quality.

 In a recent Gartner survey, 87.5% of respondents had low data and analytics maturity, falling into “basic” or “opportunistic” categories.